 Brain Injury Training Opportunity - 2020

-BIAT is pleased to share information on the upcoming brain injury training, with sessions provided in Hobart, Launceston and Devonport.
+BIAT is pleased to share information on the 2020 brain injury training, with sessions provided in Hobart, Launceston and Devonport.

 The training is facilitated by Sue Sloan, who is an AHPRA (Australian Health Practitioner Regulation Agency) registered clinical neuropsychologist and occupational therapist who has worked in brain injury rehabilitation for over 40 years.

 Sue's particular interest is assisting people with brain injury who display cognitive impairments and challenging behaviours, to build their independence and community participation.